 Remote work has quickly become one of the most desired benefits a company can offer its employees.
 And why wouldn’t it?
-According to Owl Labs, people who work from home report higher job satisfaction and overall happiness at work, higher salaries than on-site workers, and less stress.
+People who work from home report higher job satisfaction and overall happiness at work, higher salaries than on-site workers, and less stress.
 A remote work model also benefits employers, with those permitting employees to work from home reporting less turnover, reduced overhead costs, and higher rates of employee productivity.
-Yet, 44% of companies across the globe still don’t allow any remote work.
+Yet, 32% of companies across the globe still don’t allow any remote work.
 Until this week, that is.

 In the last few days, more and more companies worldwide have temporarily shut their doors and sent their employees home in favor of a new remote work or virtual selling setup.
 Ready or not, telecommuting has instantaneously become the new normal.

 As a work-from-home veteran, I admit working from home in this reality is a bit more challenging.
 With two small children at home with me, this week has brought more snacks, giggles, and tantrums to my workday than usual.
 But with the right tools in place (and let’s be honest, Daniel Tiger), I’ve been lucky enough to, for the most part, continue operating “business as usual” – a welcome burst of consistency in an otherwise uncertain time.

 I understand that for many workers around the world, this isn’t the case.
 To help any sellers and marketers who may not be accustomed to working out of your home, I’ve rounded up a collection of the Mediafly team’s favorite tools – all very essential to a successful remote workday – that you can start using today, in addition to the basics like email.

 1. Web conferencing software to keep buyers engaged

 In an in-person sales meeting, or any business meeting for that matter, you rely on your ability to read people to determine where to take the conversation next and what questions to ask.
 If people seem uninterested in what you’re saying, you pivot the conversation to recapture their attention.